At the University of Westminster, we aim to deliver a high-quality experience for our alumni and supporters.

 Where possible, we will aim for complaints to be resolved locally, quickly and amicably.
 We recommend, in the first instance, that any concerns are raised at the point the issue has arisen and are raised directly with an appropriate University colleague who has knowledge of the issue.

-Where concerns or issues cannot be resolved in this manner, but are still of an informal nature, then an email outlining the issue should be sent to the Head of Alumni Relations via who will respond within five working days, although typically they will respond much sooner.
+Where concerns or issues cannot be resolved in this manner, but are still of an informal nature, an email outlining the issue should be sent to the Alumni and External Engagement Office via [email protected].
+A member of the Alumni and External Engagement Office will acknowledge the complaint within five working days.

 Stage two – formal complaint

-4. The Head of Alumni Relations, or appropriate Alumni Office nominee, will then escalate your complaint to the Director of Business Engagement, normally within ten working days of receipt of the complaint.
+- The Alumni Relations Manager or Head of Alumni and External Engagement will escalate your complaint to the Director of Business Engagement and Graduate Futures, normally within 10 working days of receipt of the complaint.

-5. The Director of Business Engagement will endeavour to conclude the investigation and notify you of the outcome within 25 working days of receipt of the complaint from the Alumni Relations Office.
+- The Director of Business Engagement and Graduate Futures will endeavour to conclude the investigation and notify you of the outcome within 30 working days of receipt of the Stage Two complaint from the Alumni and External Engagement Office.
 In more complex cases, or during periods such as University vacations when parties to the complaint may not be available, this timescale may not be achievable.
 In such cases, you will be notified of any delay.

 Stage three – appeal against the formal complaint decision

-Should you be dissatisfied with the stage 2 outcome of your complaint, you have the right to request the Director of Business Engagement to refer the matter for consideration by the University’s Chief Operating Officer, through the process below.
+Should you be dissatisfied with the Stage Two outcome of your complaint, you have the right to request the Director of Business Engagement and Graduate Futures to refer the matter for consideration by the University’s Chief Operating Officer, through the Stage Three process below.

 1. You will need to complete an appeal request with all evidence relating to the grounds for the request.
 The Chief Operating Officer, or appropriate nominee, will acknowledge receipt of the request, normally within five working days.